 - To keep pests out of indoor sensitive areas, such as kitchen sinks, backsplashes, and bathrooms, use a product that is labeled for these areas and has a precise-tip applicator enabling application into tight spots, cracks, and crevices.

 - Keep floors swept, counters wiped, and food stored in the refrigerator or insect-resistant packaging.
 This will help reduce rodent and insect attraction and ensure you are not providing easy access to food and water for their survival.

-Cooling temperatures are not the only factor attracting bugs to your house – in fact, your everyday actions may be inadvertently inviting bugs in.
-To help keep pests out by change the following habits:
+Cooling temperatures are not the only factor attracting bugs to your house—in fact, your everyday actions may be inadvertently inviting bugs in.
+To help keep pests out, change the following habits:

 - Are there any recycling bins stored in an attached garage or near your home?
 The remnants of soda and other food products can attract ants.
 While the sight of a few ants might not be alarming, ants will leave a scent trail for other ants to follow.

-- Do you have piles of old paper, fabric, or other clutter sitting in an out-of-the-way place – or even a regularly used room?
-These can provide shelter (and even food!) for a number of insect and rodent pests.
-Keeping your home clean means limiting it attraction to pests.
+- Do you have piles of old paper, fabric, or other clutter sitting in an out-of-the-way place—or even a regularly used room?
+These can provide shelter (and even food) for several insect and rodent pests.
+Keeping your home clean means limiting its attraction to pests.